-- 1 cup chopped celery (2 stalks)
+- 1/2 cup chopped celery (2 stalks)

-- 2 cups chopped carrots (4 carrots)
+- 1 cups chopped carrots (2 carrots)

-- 4 large cloves garlic, chopped
+- 2 cloves garlic, minced

-- 2 1/2 quarts chicken stock
+- 1 quart chicken stock

-- 1 teaspoon ground cumin
+- 1/2 teaspoon ground cumin

-- 1 teaspoon ground coriander seed
+- 1/2 teaspoon ground coriander seed

-- 1/4 to 1/2 cup chopped fresh cilantro leaves, optional
+- 1/4 cup chopped fresh cilantro leaves

 - Cut the tortillas in 1/2, then cut them crosswise into 1/2-inch strips and add to the soup.
 Bring the soup to a boil, then lower the heat and simmer for 25 minutes.